richardbarran/django-minipub/README.rst

 These can be of use for tracking changes to an Article.

 And that's it...
-Mininews is just some boilerplate code, that you will reuse again and again throughout a project.
+Mininews is just an abstract Model, together with plenty of code to make the best use of it, that you will reuse again and again throughout a project.

 What can I use it for?
 ----------------------